skip to content

 Understanding the United States’ Greenhouse Gas Emissions

 The United States is one of the largest contributors to global greenhouse gas emissions.
-Each year, the US releases a significant amount of CO2 and other greenhouse gases (GHGs) into the atmosphere.
+US emissions have been significant since the industrial revolution began, marking the start of a dramatic rise in greenhouse emissions worldwide.
+Each year, the US releases a significant amount of CO2 and greenhouse emissions into the atmosphere.
 These emissions come from various sources, including transportation, industry, and burning fossil fuels in energy production.

-In recent years, US greenhouse gas emissions by year have fluctuated due to changes in energy policies and economic activities.
+In recent years, US greenhouse gas emissions by year have fluctuated due to changes in energy policies and economic activities, with annual emissions often measured in the hundreds of million metric tons.
 Despite efforts to reduce emissions, the United States continues to be a major player in global warming.
 Understanding the trends in US GHG emissions is essential for creating effective climate strategies.

 Sources of GHG Emissions Estimates